ansys/pyworkbench/doc/source/contribute/user.rst

 Report bugs
 ===========

-If you encounter a bug or an issue while using the project, please report it.
+If you encounter a bug or an issue while using the project, report it.
-Your feedback helps to identify problems.
+Your feedback helps to identify problems and get them resolved.

 - Search the `PyWorkbench issues`_ to see if the issue has already been reported.

-- Create a new issue if it hasn’t been reported.
+- Create an issue if one doesn't already exist.

-  - Include a clear description of the problem.
+  - Include a clear description of the issue.
   - Provide steps to reproduce the issue.
   - Mention the version of the project you're using.
   - Include screenshots or logs if possible.